-Norwalk Charter Revision Commission’s draft coming into focus
+Norwalk Charter Revision Commission's draft coming into focus | Nancy on Norwalk

 “You’ll have the kind of cleaned up charter with the less controversial suggestions.
 And then you’ll have that as a separate issue,” he said.
 “I would hope that that would be something that wouldn’t be responsible for this not getting through.”

-Also drawing controversy is some friction with the Board of Education, stemming from the City-side’s desire for oversight.
+Also drawing controversy and some friction with the Board of Education is the City-side’s desire for oversight.
 At this point, that’s boiled down to a requirement for quarterly financial reporting from Norwalk Public Schools on multi-year contracts.

 Less controversial is a drafted elimination of some City elected offices that essentially do nothing.
-That might sound like a no brainer but it failed in a 2016 charter revision vote; this version isn’t so sweeping, at this point tentatively retaining the constables and the sheriff.
+That might sound like a no brainer but it failed in a 2016 charter revision vote; the drafted version isn’t so sweeping, at this point tentatively retaining the constables and the sheriff.

-The drafted revision would go to the Common Council for approval at the end of May or early June.
+The Commission’s draft is expected to go to the Common Council for approval at the end of May or early June.
 Commission members invite public comment at their meeting tonight.

 “It is not an official hearing but rather a public input meeting to hear from residents on issues that they are interested in.
 It is a Hybrid meeting starting at 6:30 in the Common Council chambers,” Charter Revision Commission Chairwoman Patsy Brescia said in an email.